SBU-BMI/quip-composite/README.md

 # quip-composite
-a docker container ,which  host script and   generate composite dataset from mongo databse
+a docker container ,which  hosts several scripts for  generating composite dataset from mongo databse